 In connection with the Offering, the Corporation received commitments from two parties (the "Initial Subscribers") to backstop up to \$15,000,000 of the Offering.
 One of the Initial Subscribers was arm's length while the other was a company controlled by Michael O'Keeffe, the Corporation's Chairman and CEO.
 The Initial Subscribers each agreed to purchase 46,875,000 Ordinary Shares (the "Committed Shares") under the Offering, subject to their right to engage dealers to find substituted purchasers to purchase all or a portion of the Committed Shares.
-In connection with their commitment to subscribers, each entitling the holder to purchase one Ordinary Share for \$0.25 until February 1, 2020.
+In connection with their commitment to subscribe for the Committed Shares, the Corporation granted 15,000,000 compensation options to the Initial Subscribers, each entitling the holder to purchase one Ordinary Share for \$0.25 until February 1, 2020.
 For one year after the closing of the Offering, the Initial Subscribers were restricted from selling, pledging or granting any rights with respect to the acquired ordinary shares, except in certain limited circumstances.